JSRocksHQ/jsrockshq.github.io/src/posts/en/javascript-iterables-and-iterators.md

 - The Iterable interface requires the implementation of a `[Symbol.iterator]` method;
 - The Iterator interface requires the implementation of a `next` method.

-If you are paying attention, you have probably noticed that nothing prevents an object from implementing both Iterable and Iterator interfaces.
+You may have noticed that nothing prevents an object from implementing both Iterable and Iterator interfaces.
 That's what I call Iterable iterators (you may prefer Iterable Iterator objects, but I find that too verbose).

 In fact, most iterators implement the Iterable interface.
 That is, most of them have a `[Symbol.iterator]` method, but note that iterators' `[Symbol.iterator]` method usually returns the iterator itself instead of a new iterator: